john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise/021_frequency.md

 - The frequency amplitude spectrum is symmetric about the center DC pixel.
 Hence, the amplitudes of a given frequency F, are contained in a ring of radius F about the center DC pixel.
 - Lower frequencies will present as pairs of dots symmetrically placed a short distance from the origin; whereas, higher frequencies will render pairs of dots symmetrically placed at farther distances from the origin.

 As a consequence of the above properties, smoothing, and denoising operations are achieved by high-frequency attenuation, i.e. low-pass filtering.
+Next, we describe the process by which filtering in the frequency domain is conducted.

 ## Filtering in the Frequency Domain